DarkCoderSc/OptixGate/README.md

 Use of this software and code constitutes acceptance of this disclaimer.
 If you do not agree to these terms, you should not use the software and code.

-  The GPLv3 license allows anyone to use, modify, and distribute the software freely, as long as any derivative works are also shared under the same license.
-It requires that source code be made available when distributing binaries, provides no warranty or liability for the author, and includes protections against patent claims and hardware restrictions that prevent user modifications.
+> The GPLv3 license allows anyone to use, modify, and distribute the software freely, as long as any derivative works are also shared under the same license.
+It requires that **source code be made available when distributing binaries**, provides no warranty or liability for the author, and includes protections against patent claims and hardware restrictions that prevent user modifications.
 Commercial use is permitted, provided all GPLv3 obligations are met.

 ## Contact